18 Conservation of Momentum: Momentum Equation

 (13)

-and without body forces then
+and without any body forces then

 (14)

 Proceeding even further to make two-dimensional or one-dimensional flow assumptions means that volume integrals become area integrals per unit depth.
 The surface integrals become line integrals per unit depth that circumvent the path around the defined control surface.
 How far the various simplifications can be taken partly depends on the complexity of the problem itself and the strength of the justifications that can be made.
+Such steps are best learned by reviewing some examples.

 The flow is steady, so , and the flow is inviscid, so

 .
-The fluid is air (which has a relatively low density), and there is no change in elevation from one side of the duct to the other, so it is possible to neglect all body forces, including the effects of gravity.
+The fluid is air (which has a relatively low density), and there is no change in elevation from one side of the nozzle to the other, so it is possible to neglect all body forces, including the effects of gravity.

 As previously derived, the general form of the momentum equation is